joshuaeckroth/faculty-website/notes/senior-research-ideas.markdown

 be input to a function (so, squares consume squares).
 The payoff of such a project is that you would develop something completely novel.
 Bonus points if it can also be made useful.

+## Computing infrastructure

+### Automated configuration of computer security scenarios

+The computer security course at Stetson, and others like it at many colleges, was designed by Dr. Plante to give students realistic scenarios for penetration testing, exploitation and exploit detection, etc. He and I have begun working on a declarative language for defining scenarios and corresponding tool that generates a host of virtual machines (e.g., one VM per student or group) with specific operating system, network, and application configurations.
+The configurations are determined by the predefined textual scenarios.
+Vagrant and Ansible are used to launch and configure the VMs.

+According to my research, no such tool exists.
+There are various repositories of prebuilt VM images for various security course scenarios.
+What we hope to offer is a more flexible tool in which the scenarios are defined in a text file, and the VM images are built on-demand.
+With this flexibility, the scenarios could even be randomly generated (for exam situations).
+They can also be shared among the community of security educators as the scenarios will be defined by simple text files rather than shared as complete VM images.

+We already have a start on the implementation.
+See [this GitHub repository](https://github.com/StetsonMathCS/openvsec).

 ## Other ideas